It is important to weigh up the pros and cons of a C-section and decide if it’s right for you. Different strokes for different folks.

 Cesarean Risks For Baby And Mom

-With all associated risks added up, the risk of maternal morbidity following a caesarean is greater than following a natural vaginal delivery.
+With all associated cesarean risks added up, the risk of maternal morbidity following a cesarean is greater than following a natural vaginal delivery.
 One study reported figures as a 2.73% risk vs a 0.9% risk respectively.
-The difference isn’t earth shattering, but it’s certainly worth considering these numbers.
+The difference isn’t earth-shattering, but it’s certainly worth considering these numbers.

 Studies have found increases in the risk of placenta previa (where the placenta attaches to the lower half of the uterus and partially or fully covers the opening of the cervix) and placental abruption (where the placenta detaches itself from the uterus during the pregnancy).

-The risk of abruption during a second pregnancy in women who had a previous caesarean birth is thought to be around 0.95%, and 0.74% for those with a previous vaginal delivery.
-Two caesarean births brings this figure up to 30% for third pregnancies.
+The risk of abruption during the second pregnancy in women who had a previous cesarean birth is thought to be around 0.95% and 0.74% for those with a previous vaginal delivery.
+Two cesarean births bring this figure up to 30% for third pregnancies.

-A further study has found that unexplained stillbirths at term are twice as likely if the mother has had a previous caesarean birth as for women with previous vaginal deliveries.
+A further study has found that unexplained stillbirths at term are twice as likely if the mother has had a previous cesarean birth as for women with previous vaginal deliveries.

 It is important to weigh up the pros and cons of the surgery and decide if it’s right for you.
 Different strokes for different folks.